OpenVoiceOS/ovos-gui-plugin-shell-companion/README.md

 }
 ```

-### AutoDim

-autodim will lower the screen brightness after 60 seconds of inactivity, until the user interacts with the GUI or talks to the OVOS device

-### Nightmode
+### Night mode

-nightmode will perform actions based on sunset/sunrise times
+night mode will perform actions based on sunset/sunrise times

 - the homescreen changes to a simple clock with white text on black background
-- default brightness is reduced by 20%
+- default brightness is reduced

-TODO, spec nighttime actions:
-- lower volume
-- enable autodim
+- auto-dim is enabled

+brightness level during nighttime can be set via `"night_default_brightness"`

+### Auto Dim

+auto dim will lower the screen brightness after 60 seconds of inactivity, until the user interacts with the GUI or talks to the OVOS device

+brightness level when idle can be set via `"low_brightness"`

+auto dim can be enabled at all times by setting `"auto_dim": true` in your config

 ## DEPRECATION WARNING